himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

 ## Making a Template

 Now that the varibles are defined, we can create the unit file template.
-So, open a new files (`roles/templates/foundryvtt.service.j2` in my case), and insert the unit file from the previous post.
+So, open a new file (`roles/foundryvtt/templates/foundryvtt.service.j2` in my case), and insert the unit file from the previous post.

 Next, walk through the file and substitute any values for the variables defined in the previous section: